xmy953538104/benjiMY/CONTRIBUTING.md

 Also do your best to factor commits appropriately, not too large with unrelated things in the same commit, and not too small with the same small change applied N times in N different commits.

-### PR - CI Process

-The [Ryujinx continuous integration](https://github.com/KeatonTheBot/Ryujinx/actions) (CI) system will automatically perform the required builds and run tests (including the ones you are expected to run) for PRs.
-Builds and test runs must be clean or have bugs properly filed against flaky/unexpected failures that are unrelated to your change.

-If the CI build fails for any reason, the PR actions tab should be consulted for further information on the failure.
-There are a few usual suspects for such a failure:
-* `dotnet format` has not been run on the PR and has outstanding stylistic issues.
-* There is an error within the PR that fails a test or errors the compiler.
-* Random failure of the workflow can occasionally result in a CI failure.
-In this scenario a maintainer will manually restart the job.

 ### PR Feedback

 Ryujinx team and community members will provide feedback on your change.
 Community feedback is highly valued.
 You may see the absence of team feedback if the community has already provided good review feedback.